Songs About Death

 Why do songs about death feel comforting instead of more upsetting?

 Psychologists call it "parasocial grieving"—when art acknowledges what you're feeling, it validates your experience.
-Eric Clapton writing about his son's death, or Johnny Cash reflecting on mortality at 70, tells you that these feelings are human, shared, survivable.
+Artists writing about mortality tells you that these feelings are human, shared, survivable.

 Can I play a song about death at a funeral if it's not traditional?

 Absolutely.
-"Wish You Were Here" by Pink Floyd, "Supermarket Flowers" by Ed Sheeran, or even "Black" by Pearl Jam have all been played at funerals.
+Songs like "Wish You Were Here" by Pink Floyd, "Supermarket Flowers" by Ed Sheeran, or "Black" by Pearl Jam have all been played at funerals.
 The question isn't whether it's traditional—it's whether it's true to the person being remembered.